PramitSaha/PramitSaha.github.io/index.md

 **[July 2020]** My first-author paper accepted in INTERSPEECH 2023.

+**[June 2020]** Gave an Invited Talk on "Making hands talk" at <a href="https://languagesciences.ubc.ca/news-events/events/jun-12-2020-teaching-mapping-and-understanding-sounds-language-online-flash-talks"> UBC Online Flash Talks</a>

 **[May 2020]** My first-author paper early-accepted in MICCAI 2023.

 **[Jan.
 2020]** Our work on generating speech from hand movements and brain signals featured by UBC